 A separation agreement can cover many different aspects of your relationship, including property division, child custody and visitation arrangements, spousal support payments, and more.
 In addition to resolving the matters discussed in the agreement, it is also important to have an Understanding Of Your Legal Rights And Responsibilities Document prepared by your solicitor.

 This document will outline exactly what each party's rights and responsibilities are during the settlement process.
 If you decide that seeking legal guidance is necessary for you and your spouse, make sure to seek out a reputable lawyer who has experience in drafting separation agreements.
 Armed with know-how and solid representation, both parties should come out feeling confident about their situation moving forward.

 At Alberta Law Office we specialize in providing family law services and we have experience helping clients with family law matters in Edmonton.
-We specialize divorces, custody and access, division of property and income sharing agreements.
+We specialize in divorces, custody and access, division of property and income-sharing agreements.
 We offer a free initial consultation with one of our team members to discuss your situation either by phone or web chat to see if there is a way that we can help you through this difficult time.